YoshinoriOota/spresense_beatbox/README.md

                + R8.mp3
 ```

-The license of MP3 audio files are under CC-BY-NC-SA.
+The license of MP3 audio files are under CC-BY-NC-SA.<br/>
 For more details, see https://en.wikipedia.org/wiki/Creative_Commons_license